sonoro1234/LuaJIT-ImGui/README.md

 Uses the cimgui_auto_implementations branch of cimgui to be the most "up to date" as possible.

 Notes:
-* currently this wrapper is based on version [1.62WIP of imgui](https://github.com/ocornut/imgui/releases/tag/v1.62)
+* currently this wrapper is based on version [1.63 of imgui]

 # compiling